-Call out the orders, mixing up as you go.
+Give orders, mixing up as you go.
 An option is to have a student be the captain.

 This activity can connect with the rule-making process and the importance of everyone trying their best to follow the rules for a safe and joyful classroom.